Answers to Frequently Asked Questions (FAQ's)

 ODU's Policy 1424 governs ownership of intellectual properties created by university employees or through the use of university resources.

 Please contact University Counsel regarding documented agreements i.e. MOU's and contracts.
 A representative from this office will provide guidance and assist with drafting these agreements.
-However, for General Procurement issues i.e. delegation of authority, please contact Harry Smithson, procurement operations manager at 683-5107.
+However, for General Procurement issues e.g. delegation of authority, please contact Harry Smithson, Procurement Operations Manager at 757-683-5107.

 Please contact your Sponsored Programs Manager at (757) 683-4293 ext.
 604.

-These concerns should be reported to the Dean of Students or the Vice President for Student Engagement and Enrollment Services at 683-3442.
-If your concerns involve safety to the campus community, please contact a member of the Threat Assessment Team.
+These concerns should be reported to the Dean of Students or the Vice President for Student Engagement and Enrollment Services at 757-683-3442.
+If your concerns involve safety to the campus community, please contact a member of the Threat Education & Assessment Team (TEAM).

-However, should these concerns prompt an imminent threat for your safety (yourself, the student, or others), please contact ODU Police Department at 683-4000.
+However, should these concerns prompt an imminent threat for your safety (yourself, the student, or others), please dial 911 or contact the ODU Police Department at 757-683-4000.

-The Office for Civil Rights (OCR) serve student populations facing discrimination and the advocates and institutions promoting systemic solutions to civil rights problems.
+The Office for Civil Rights (OCR) serves student populations facing discrimination and the advocates and institutions promoting systemic solutions to civil rights problems.
 An important responsibility is resolving complaints of discrimination.
-Please click the link for contact information.
+You may contact the Office of Institutional Equity & Diversity for more information.